Circle packings, renormalizations and subdivision rules: Hyperbolic 3-manifolds with gasket limit sets

 \subsection{Compression bodies and gasket limit sets}

 In this section, we describe what hyperbolic 3-manifolds associated to Kleinian circle packings look like.
 In fact, we work in a more general setting and consider Kleinian groups with gasket limit sets.
-Here, a {\em gasket} is a closed subset of $\hat\C$ so that \begin{enumerate} \item each complementary component is a Jordan domain; \item any two complementary components touch at most at 1 point; \item no three complementary components share a boundary point; \item the {\em nerve}, obtained by assigning a vertex to each complementary component and an edge if two touch, is connected. \end{enumerate} Clearly the limit set of a circle packing is a gasket.
+Here, a {\em gasket} is a closed subset of $\widehat\C$ so that \begin{enumerate} \item each complementary component is a Jordan domain; \item any two complementary components touch at most at 1 point; \item no three complementary components share a boundary point; \item the {\em nerve}, obtained by assigning a vertex to each complementary component and an edge if two touch, is connected. \end{enumerate} Clearly the limit set of a circle packing is a gasket.

 For the remainder of this subsection, we assume $\Gamma$ is finitely generated, whose limit set $\Lambda$ is a gasket with nerve $\mathcal{G}$.
 Let $\core'_\epsilon(M)$ be the convex core of the corresponding hyperbolic 3-manifold $M$ minus $\epsilon$-thin cuspidal neighborhoods for all cusps of rank $1$.
-We will show \begin{prop} The manifold $M$ is homeomorphic to the interior of a compression body $(N,\partial N)$, with exterior boundary $\partial_eN$ homeomorphic to $S=\partial \core'_\epsilon(M)$. \end{prop}
+We will show \begin{prop} The manifold $M$ is homeomorphic to the interior of a compression body $(N,\partial N)$, with exterior boundary $\partial_eN$ homeomorphic to $S=\partial \core'_\epsilon(M)$. \end{prop} This proposition is closely related to the characterization in \cite{HPW23}, cf. Theorems B and C there.